jiechuanjiang/pytorch_DGN/Starcraft/README.md

 ATOC achieves similar performance as full communication, but could reduce ~15% communication cost.
 Since agents could only communicate with the agents in its sight range, full communication would not be negatively impacted by redundant information.

+Update: Use full communication to compute the Q target and use attentional communication only in execution.
+This version could make the learning process more stable and reduce more than 50% communication cost while maintaining the performance.

 <img src="./fig/ATOC-4.png" alt="sight range = 4" width="500">
 <center> 10m_vs_11m, sight range = 4 </center>